Careers360 Logo

 • Submission of documents: The registered candidates for MAH AAC CET seat allotment 2026 need to submit the required documents at FC for verification.

-• Seat acceptance: The aspirants will be allotted with the seats preferred and they need to provide the confirmation of MAH AAC CET 2026 seat allotment acceptance.
+• Seat acceptance: The aspirants will be allotted the seats preferred, and they need to provide confirmation of MAH AAC CET 2026 seat allotment acceptance.

-• Payment of fee: The candidates who have been allotted the seat need to confirm their admission by making the payment as MAH AAC CET seat allotment fee 2026.
+• Payment of fee: The candidates who have been allotted a seat need to confirm their admission by making the payment of the MAH AAC CET seat allotment fee 2026.

 MAH AAC CET 2026 Seat Allotment Stages and Process